syncfusion-content/uwp-docs/uwp/Charts/3D-Charts.md

 ---
 layout: post
-title: 3D Charts in UWP Charts control | Syncfusion
+title: 3D Charts in UWP Charts control | Syncfusion®
-description: Learn here about how to add proper 3D Charts support that can be rotated in Syncfusion UWP Charts(SfChart) control and more.
+description: Learn here about how to add proper 3D Charts support that can be rotated in Syncfusion® UWP Charts(SfChart) control and more.
 platform: uwp
 control: SfChart
 documentation: ug